awslabs/duvet/design/witness/decisions.md

 ### Decision: The property inventory is the verified boundary

-Stated over witnesses only — no formats in the vocabulary:
+Stated over witnesses only — no formats in the vocabulary.
+The quantifier in P1 is universal over a test's bound witnesses;
+the reasoning that settles it is Decision 14's.

 ```
 P1  discharged(T, I)  ⟺  witnesses_for(T) ≠ ∅
                           ∧ ∀w ∈ witnesses_for(T) : executed(I, w)
     where witnesses_for(T) = { w : binds(T, w) }
-    (quantifier set by Decision 14; originally stated as ∃)
 P2  test_executed(T)  ⟺  ∃w : binds(T, w)
 P3  ever_executed(I)  ⟺  ∃w : executed(I, w)      (global; no correlation)
+P4  Monotonicity, two separately-provable facts
+    (discharged is their conjunction and has no single direction):
+    P4a  Nonemptiness is monotone increasing: adding witnesses
+         never falsifies test_executed(T) — the fail→pass
+         transition at the empty boundary is "evidence was found"
+         and is the only fail→pass transition there is.
+    P4b  The universal clause is monotone decreasing: over an
-P4  Monotonicity (inverted by Decision 14): adding a witness never
+         already-nonempty witnesses_for(T), adding a witness never
-    flips a failing pair to passing; it may newly fail a pair —
+         flips a failing pair to passing; it may newly fail a
-    that is the vacuity being caught.
+         passing pair — that is the vacuity being caught.
+    The load-bearing safety statement is P4b.
+Spec W4 states the
+    conjunction in implication form and is proven in that form.
 P5  binds(T, w) under ByExecution ⟹ executed(T, w)
-    (tentative — may be difficult to prove as stated;
-    if it resists, it may be restated or demoted to a tested
-    property without weakening P1–P4)
+    (for ByRootSpan the same implication holds by the reflexive
+    closure requirement, Decision 3 / Open Question 1)
 ```

 These become a verified "Phase 4" in `duvet-coverage`